bobwithanx/jessicasmarquis.com/content/post/2018-10-18-dirt-under-the-nails.md

 type: post
 title: dirt under the nails
 date: '2018-07-18T09:19:00-07:00'
-tags: '#writingfromthemiddle, depression, anxiety, faith, Christianity'
+tags: 'depression, anxiety, faith, Christianity'
 ---
 A while back, an acquaintance asked how I could be depressed if I believed in God.
 He was under the impression that someone classified as "Christian" couldn't ever experience meaninglessness, anxiety, or deep sadness.
 So I cracked my knuckles and I told him I was still human, and my spirituality didn't take away from that experience.
 Nonetheless, his comment stuck with me - probably because I've heard it elsewhere.
 So I'm about to impale that lie.
 Get ready for some carnage.